tymm/Learning-of-Event-Timelines/EVALUATION.md

 The following graph illustrates that the difference for small amounts of trees can be quite big whereas for bigger amounts the accuracy converges to a certain value.
 The bigger the amount of trees, the more reproducible the performance gets.

+Different number of trees for the _BEFORE_ class
-![](plots/different_number_of_trees_0.jpg?raw=true "Different number of trees")
+![](plots/different_number_of_trees_0.jpg?raw=true "Different number of trees") Different number of trees for the _INCLUDES_ class
-![](plots/different_number_of_trees_1.jpg?raw=true "Different number of trees")
+![](plots/different_number_of_trees_1.jpg?raw=true "Different number of trees") Different number of trees for the _INCLUDES_ class (not enough data and therefore no meaningful difference)
-![](plots/different_number_of_trees_2.jpg?raw=true "Different number of trees")
+![](plots/different_number_of_trees_2.jpg?raw=true "Different number of trees") Different number of trees for the _NONE_ class (not enough data and therefore no meaningful difference)
 ![](plots/different_number_of_trees_3.jpg?raw=true "Different number of trees")

 ### Best combination of features